zmkfirmware/zmk/docs/docs/dev-guide-new-shield.md

 own prototype or handwired keyboard, it is recommended to use your own user config repository.
 Follow the [user setup guide](./user-setup.md) to create your user config repository first.
 When following the rest of this guide, replace the `app/` directory in the ZMK main repository with the `config/` directory in your user config repository.
-Form example, `app/boards/shields/<keyboard_name>` should now be `config/boards/shields/<keyboard_name>`.
+For example, `app/boards/shields/<keyboard_name>` should now be `config/boards/shields/<keyboard_name>`.
 :::